Wisdom teeth removal

 How are wisdom teeth removed?
 The first thing to remember is that you won’t feel a thing, because your Goose Creek dentist will use a local anesthetic (numbs the tooth and surrounding area).
 In fact, if you have concerns about the procedure and don’t wish to be conscious, general anesthetic (sedation) is also available.

 Once the anesthetic has taken effect, your dentist will begin the procedure.
 Depending on whether or not the tooth has erupted fully, it may be necessary for your dentist to remove small portions of the bone covering the tooth.
 This is done carefully and with minimal bone removal to ensure a speedy, comfortable recovery.

-Now the procedure is over and you can begin to heal.
+Once the procedure is over, you can begin to heal.
 Each patient’s case is unique so there is no set time for recovery, but many patients find that they are back to work within a couple of days.
-Your Goose Creek dentist will discuss the recovery process with you and give you a recovery guide and medication to take home, so that you have the quickest and most pleasant healing process.
+Your Goose Creek dentist will discuss the recovery process with you and give you a recovery guide and medication to take home to ease swelling and pain, so that you have the quickest and most pleasant healing process.

 We understand that making dental work a financial priority can be difficult.
 If you need help financing treatment, we offer flexible financing options to help you get the care you need, without breaking the bank.